anki-geo/ultimate-geography/README.md

 ### Standard to extended

-Importing an extended deck on top of a standard deck may bring unepected results.
-Instead, we recommend that you start learning the extended deck from scratch.
+Importing an extended deck on top of a standard deck may bring unexpected results.
+You should consider learning the extended deck from scratch.
 To do so, either:

 - remove the standard deck first by following the instructions in the [_Major version_](#major-version) section below, or
 - import the extended deck in a separate Anki profile.

+If you'd rather keep your progress, proceed as follows:

+1. Perform the _Getting started_ steps exactly or as per the [_Cards moved into other deck_](cards-moved-into-other-deck) scenario.
+1. Instead of a dialog box confirming that the import was successful, you'll see another dialog box titled _Change Note Type_.
+In the _Cards_ section, set _Change Flag - Country to:_ to "Flag - Country" (instead of "Country - Flag"), and set _Change Map - Country to:_ to "Map - Country" (instead of "Flag - Country").
+1. Check that the other cards and fields map correctly and click on _OK_.

 ### Major version